aneesanwaar/Sentiment-Analysis-on-IMDB-Reviews---Task-2/README.md

 📌 Observations

-The model achieves 87.9% accuracy using TF-IDF and Logistic Regression.
+🔹 The model achieves 87.9% accuracy using TF-IDF and Logistic Regression.

-The model successfully predicts positive and negative sentiments.
+🔹 The model successfully predicts positive and negative sentiments.

-A few edge cases might be misclassified (e.g. sarcasm, neutral reviews).
+🔹 A few edge cases might be misclassified (e.g. sarcasm, neutral reviews).

+📌 Possible Improvements:
+🔹 Use Word2Vec or LSTM models for better context understanding.
+🔹 Try BERT embeddings for more advanced NLP analysis.
+🔹 Experiment with Naive Bayes or SVM classifiers.

 Credits & References

 Dataset: IMDB Reviews on TensorFlow Datasets

-Libraries Used: NLTK, Scikit-learn, TensorFlow Datasets
+Libraries Used: NLTK, Scikit-learn, TensorFlow Datasets.